marckassay/PowerBolt/README.md

 "TurnOnAutoUpdateSemVer": "true",
 ```

 Updates manifest's `ModuleVersion` key when using some of PowerBolt commands.
-So if you GitHub branch name has simple Semantic Version value, it will be transposed to this manifest key.
+So if your GitHub branch name has simple Semantic Version value, it will be transposed to this manifest key.

 ## Commands